Small Sacrifice

-Small Sacrifice is a studio album by Christian singer-songwriter Twila Paris.
+Small Sacrifice is the sixteenth studio album by Christian singer-songwriter Twila Paris.
 It was originally released independently on Paris' Mountain Spring Music imprint available at her website and at LifeWay Christian Stores in late 2007.
 The album married the two parts of her career by including both inspirational pop/adult contemporary songs and original praise and worship compositions.
 Her first radio single from the album "Live to Praise" climbed to number 3 on Radio and Records Christian Inspirational chart.
 Small Sacrifice was released for wider distribution by Koch Records on February 24, 2009.
 Production was handled by John Hartley, who produced Paris' 2001 Dove Award winning children's music album Bedtime Prayers: Lullabies and Peaceful Worship.